indraneelbhattacharjee/deployment/README.md

 ## Background

 Team Technogaze was formed by the students of California State University - Sacramento to develop infrastructure solutions for Bay Develops and to complete their Senior Project requirements.
-This team is led by Indraneel Bhattacharjee and consists 7 more team members who are engineers, developers and UI/UX Designers.
+This team is led by Indraneel Bhattacharjee and consists of 7 more team members who are engineers, developers, and UI/UX Designers.

 ## Team information